nseraglio/PodCounter/README.md

 - **Images with Pods Highlighted**: Saved in the `counting_path/counted` directory.
 - **Individual Pods Size**: Saved in the `counting_path/counted/pods.csv`.
 - **Summary**: Generated at `counting_path/counted/summary_table.txt`.

-## Taking pictures
-- Use a board with a matte blue color.
-- To measure pod sizes, a white reference polygon with a known area is required beneath the blue board.
-This polygon, which should be the largest white object under the board, can also serve as a label with a QR code to identify the sample.
-- Pods must not touch or be very close to each other.
-Pods that are touching will be counted as a single pod.
-- Avoid placing any objects on the board other than the pods and the white reference label.
-- Refer to the image at `example/pods_counting/counted/314_MB-DOP_1.jpg` to see how the pods and the label should be positioned and what happens when pods touch (pods 4, 22, and 55).